-Authorized implementer may administer or interpret the TST result upon receiving consent and after confirming appropriateness (according to Canadian Tuberculosis Standards 7th Edition).
+Authorized implementer may administer or interpret the TST result upon receiving consent and after confirming appropriateness (according to Canadian Tuberculosis Standards 8th Edition).
 Universal precautions will be taken to minimize transmission of bloodborne pathogens and ensure patient and clinician safety.
 If the reaction to the TST is positive, the implementer will evaluate possible risk factors for active TB and will notify a physician or nurse practitioner of the positive TST result for management.

-A physician or nurse practitioner must be present in the clinic in case he/she is needed for assessment and decision-making for patients who have contraindications to receiving the test, present with a positive TST result or to provide emergency treatment should a patient experience an acute reaction to the PPD.
+A physician or nurse practitioner must be present in the clinic in case they are needed for assessment and decision-making for patients who have contraindications to receiving the test, present with a positive TST result or to provide emergency treatment should a patient experience an acute reaction.

-I Documentation and Communication: Appendix Attached: No X Yes Title: Appendix C - TCFHT-MD14 Stamp
+Documentation and Communication: Appendix Attached: No X Yes Title: Appendix C - TCFHT-MD14 Stamp